mojaloop/mojaloop-specification/documents/JSON Binding Rules.md

 #### 3.2.1 definitions

-This keyword\'s value MUST be an object.
+This keyword's value MUST be an object.
 Each member value of this object MUST be a valid JSON Schema.
 This keyword plays no role in validation.
 Its role is to provide a standardized location for schema authors to incorporate JSON Schemas into a more general schema.

 #### 3.2.2 "title" and "description"

 The value of both keywords MUST be a string.
 Both keywords can be used to provide a user interface with information about the data produced by this user interface.
 A title will preferably be short, whereas a description will provide explanation about the purpose of the instance described in this schema.

-### 3.3 Instance and \$ref
+### 3.3 Instance and $ref

-Two keywords, **Instance** and **\$ref** are used in either the JSON Schema definitions or the transformation rules in this document, which are described in [Sections 3.3.1](#331-instance) and [3.3.2](#332-schema-references-with-$ref-keyword). **Instance** is not used in the Open API Specification; this term is used in this document to describe validation and transformation rules. **\$ref** contains a URI value as a reference to other types; it is used in the Specification.
+Two keywords, **Instance** and **$ref** are used in either the JSON Schema definitions or the transformation rules in this document, which are described in [Sections 3.3.1](#331-instance) and [3.3.2](#332-schema-references-with-$ref-keyword). **Instance** is not used in the Open API Specification; this term is used in this document to describe validation and transformation rules. **$ref** contains a URI value as a reference to other types; it is used in the Specification.

 #### 3.3.1 Instance

 JSON Schema interprets documents according to a data model.
 A JSON value interpreted according to this data model is called an _instance_<sup>[4](http://json-schema.org/latest/json-schema-core.html\#rfc.section.4.2)</sup>.
 An instance has one of six primitive types, and a range of possible values depending on the type:

 null: A JSON **null** production

 boolean: A **true** or **false** value, from the JSON **true** or **false** productions

 object: An unordered set of properties mapping a string to an instance, from the JSON **object** production

 array: An ordered list of instances, from the JSON **array** production

 number: An arbitrary-precision, base-10 decimal number value, from the JSON **number** production

 string: A string of Unicode code points, from the JSON **string** production

 Whitespace and formatting concerns are outside the scope of the JSON Schema.
 Since an object cannot have two properties with the same key, behaviour for a JSON document that tries to define two properties (the **member** production) with the same key (the **string** production) in a single object is undefined.

-#### 3.3.2 Schema references with \$ref keyword
+#### 3.3.2 Schema references with $ref keyword

-The **\$ref**<sup>[5](http://json-schema.org/latest/json-schema-core.html\#rfc.section.8)</sup> keyword is used to reference a schema and provides the ability to validate recursive structures through self- reference.
-An object schema with a **\$ref** property MUST be interpreted as a **"\$ref"** reference.
-The value of the **\$ref** property MUST be a URI Reference.
+The **$ref**<sup>[5](http://json-schema.org/latest/json-schema-core.html\#rfc.section.8)</sup> keyword is used to reference a schema and provides the ability to validate recursive structures through self- reference.
+An object schema with a **$ref** property MUST be interpreted as a **"$ref"** reference.
+The value of the **$ref** property MUST be a URI Reference.
 Resolved against the current URI base, it identifies the URI of a schema to use.
-All other properties in a **"\$ref"** object MUST be ignored.
+All other properties in a **"$ref"** object MUST be ignored.

 The URI is not a network locator, only an identifier.
 A schema need not be downloadable from the address if it is a network- addressable URL, and implementations SHOULD NOT assume they should perform a network operation when they encounter a network-addressable URI.
 A schema MUST NOT be run into an infinite loop against a schema.
-For example, if two schemas \"\#alice\" and \"\#bob\" both have an \"allOf\" property that refers to the other, a naive validator might get stuck in an infinite recursive loop trying to validate the instance.
+For example, if two schemas "#alice" and "#bob" both have an "allOf" property that refers to the other, a naive validator might get stuck in an infinite recursive loop trying to validate the instance.
 Schemas SHOULD NOT make use of infinite recursive nesting like this; the behavior is undefined.

-It is used with the syntax **"\$ref"** and is mapped to an existing definition.
-From the syntax, the value part of _\$ref_, **\#/definitions/**, indicates that the type being referenced is from the Definitions section of the Open API Specification (Typically, an Open API Specification has sections named Paths, Definitions, Responses and Parameters.).
+It is used with the syntax **"$ref"** and is mapped to an existing definition.
+From the syntax, the value part of _$ref_, **#/definitions/**, indicates that the type being referenced is from the Definitions section of the Open API Specification (Typically, an Open API Specification has sections named Paths, Definitions, Responses and Parameters.).
 An example for this can be found in [Listing 26](#listing-26), where the types for properties **authentication** and **authenticationValue** are provided by using references to Authenticationtype and AuthenticationValue types, respectively.

 ### 3.4 JSON Definitions and Examples